 Canvas offers robust Course Statistics and Analytics to provide instructors with insight into student activity and progress.
 Users can make audio and video posts to discussions with just a few clicks, and instructors can leave video or audio comments when grading assignments using a webcam or microphone.

-The integrated Arc video platform provides for easy media publication and additional opportunities for student and instructor engagement.
+The integrated Canvas Studio video platform (formerly Arc) provides for easy media publication and additional opportunities for student and instructor engagement.

 CIRT offers workshops and training materials materials for instructors.
 We can also provide one-on-one consultations and specialized department workshops.